 Making Smashed Potatoes Ahead

-To make the smashed potatoes ahead of time, you can boil the baby potatoes a day or two in advance.
-Store the boiled potatoes in an airtight container in the fridge.
-When ready to eat, just smash the pre-boiled potatoes and bake according to the recipe.
+To make the smashed potatoes ahead of time, you can boil the baby potatoes a day or two in advance and store them in an airtight container in the fridge.
+When you’re ready to eat, just smash the pre-boiled potatoes and bake according to the recipe.
 You may need to add an extra minute or two since the potatoes are cold.

-You can also prep the toppings in advance.
-The bacon can be cooked and crumbled a couple days ahead of time.
+Hot Tip: You can also prep the toppings in advance.
+The bacon can be cooked and crumbled a couple of days ahead of time.
 The fresh herbs can be washed and chopped the day before.

 More Potato Recipes to Try

-- Air Fryer Baked Potatoes – the crispiest skin paired with a super tender inside.
+- Air Fryer Baked Potatoes – Crispy & tender whole baked potatoes

-- 3 Ingredient Roasted Potatoes – only 3 ingredients for an easy side dish.
+- 3 Ingredient Roasted Potatoes – Roasted potatoes with 3 ingredients

-- Air Fryer Potato Wedges – crispiness of your favorite french fries without the frying!
+- Air Fryer Potato Wedges – Guilt-free potato wedges

 - Use a potato masher to smash each potato flat.

-- Brush each smashed potato with olive oil and sprinkle with garlic salt.
+- Brush each smashed potato with olive oil and sprinkle on some garlic salt.
 Broil the potatoes in the oven until they are golden brown and crispy.

 - Top each potato with bacon crisps, cheese and herbs.